There are a number of registered campsites around the Isle of Man.

 Informal seasonal camping is also permitted at 2 venues managed by the Department of Environment, Food and Agriculture:

-The Sulby Claddagh is not a registered campsite, but informal camping is allowed Easter Weekend and then from 1 May and 30 September.
+The Sulby Claddagh is not a registered campsite, but informal camping is allowed Easter Weekend and then from 1 May to 30 September.
 Basic facilities are provided onsite including toilets, but there are no showers.

 You will need a camping permit to camp overnight at the Claddagh.